ben--/resu/README.md

 Both user and group are mandatory.
 They can either be names or numeric identifiers.
 If they are names, then they must be available in `/etc/passwd` or `/etc/group` *within* the docker.

-The second argument to `resu` is a double-dash after wnich the nested command and its arguments follow.
+The second argument to `resu` is a double-dash after which the nested command and its arguments follow.